Michigan 500: CART

-During the 1980s and early 1990s, the Michigan 500 was traditionally held in late July or early August.
+During the 1980s and early 1990s, the Michigan 500 was traditionally held in late-July or early-August.
+The race was bookended by NASCAR races in mid-June and mid-August.

 In 1994, the Brickyard 400 was scheduled for the first weekend in August, creating a conflict.
 The Michigan 500 was shifted to the last weekend in July for 1994 and beyond.

-In several seasons (1987-1995, 1997), IROC was held as a support race to the Michigan 500.
+In several seasons (1987–1995, 1997), IROC was held as a support race to the Michigan 500.
 The Indy Lights series initially did not race at Michigan, but eventually made its first appearance in 1996.

 Roger Penske sold the track to International Speedway Corporation in 1999.
 Over the next couple of seasons, attendance sharply declined for the CART-sanctioned race.
 In addition, the fast speeds were again raising safety concerns.
 The track had expanded its seating capacity (namely for its two NASCAR races) and the typical CART crowds of 50,000 spectators looked visibly unspectacular.
 Despite some of the most competitive CART events in the track's history, largely due to the use of the Hanford Device, fans continued to stay away.
 Series officials and track management were able to put together a deal to hold the 2001 race, but talks ceased and the contract was not renewed for 2002.

 Indy Racing League / IndyCar

-Starting in 2002, the race became an Indy Racing League IndyCar Series event.
-In addition, the race distance was changed from 500 miles to 400 miles.
+Starting in 2002, the race became an Indy Racing League/IndyCar Series event.
+In addition, the race distance was reduced from 500 miles to 400 miles.
 The race featured wheel-to-wheel racing, albeit at slower speeds than the CART-sanctioned events.
 In 2002, Sarah Fisher became the first female driver to pass for the lead under green flag conditions in an Indy-style race.

-For 2007, the race had to move dates.
-The Brickyard 400 was moved by ESPN up one week, and created a conflict.
-The scheduling shuffle saw the race placed on the first weekend in August.
-The result was three races in close proximity (Mid Ohio, Michigan, and Detroit) within six weeks of each other.
-Citing low attendance, and an undesirable date, track management removed the race from the 2008 schedule and beyond.
-In addition, a twin 200-mile race format was requested, which was rejected by the league officials.
+In 2007, the race had to switch dates once again.
+The Brickyard 400 was moved by ESPN up one week.
+The scheduling shuffle saw the Michigan race placed on the first weekend in August.
+The race was hampered by rain, and suffered a huge pileup.
+There were now three races in close proximity (Mid-Ohio, Michigan, and Detroit) within six weeks of each other.
+Citing low attendance, and an undesirable date, track management removed the race from the schedule in 2008 and beyond.
+In addition, a twin 200-mile race format was requested, which was rejected by the series officials.
 As of 2023, the race has not been revived.

 Second race

+Fall race

-From 1973 to 1986, Michigan held a second Indy car race, the race was always shorter with the 1986 race being 250 miles.
-This fall race was held each season in September, about two months after the summer race.
-Following the 1986 CART season, the fall race was dropped from the schedule, leaving the Michigan 500 (in July or August) as the track's lone Indy car event.
+From 1973 to 1986, Michigan International Speedway hosted two Indy car races annually.
+A fall/autumn race was held usually in mid-to-late September, about two months after the summer race.
+The length of the fall race varied over the years, but was always shorter that the more prominent 500-mile race held during the summer.
+The final running (1986) was scheduled for 125 laps/250 miles.

+Following the 1986 CART season, the fall race was dropped from the schedule.
+That left the Michigan 500 (in either late-July or early-August) as the track's lone Indy car event.